AnaviTechnology/anavi-docs/anavi-info-uhat/anavi-info-uhat.md

 * Connect BH1750 to any of the I2C slots on ANAVI Info uHAT using male to female Dupont jumper wires.

-* Type in the following command and verify that the address of the sensor is listed:
+* Enter the following command and check if the sensor's address appears:

 ```
 sudo i2cdetect -y 1